Patient Rights and Information

 A personal medication record helps physicians and pharmacists ensure that their patients avoid taking two forms of the same medicine or mixing medications that could harm, instead of help.
 In emergencies, a complete and accurate Personal Medication Record can help the emergency medical staff to know who the patient is, what medications he/she takes, and what medication allergies the individual has.
 This valuable information supports proper medical care and safety.

 Start your own personal medication record today if you don’t already have one, and keep it up to date.
-Many physician offices and pharmacies now offer pre-printed forms that can be easily filled out.
-View this sample form provided by the American Association of Retired Persons (AARP).
+We’ve created a form that can be easily filled out on your computer or by hand.
+Open the form to fill out your information.

 Power of Attorney